mauriciosousa/mauriciosousa.github.io/index.md

 <!--- veodesign.com --->

+### Stuff

 ### <a name="aboutme"></a> About Me

 <div align="right "><a href="http://orcid.org/0000-0003-1438-2882" target="_blank"><img src="images/orcid.png" style="height:20px;"></a></div>

-<span style="font-size:12px;">I am a researcher at the <a target="_blank" href="http://vimmi.inesc-id.pt/">Visualization and Intelligent Multimodal Interfaces Group at INESC-ID Lisbon</a> under the supervision of Professor <a target="_blank" href="http://web.ist.utl.pt/jorgej/">Joaquim Jorge</a>.
+<span style="font-size:12px;">I'm a researcher at the <a target="_blank" href="http://vimmi.inesc-id.pt/">Visualization and Intelligent Multimodal Interfaces Group at INESC-ID Lisbon</a> under the supervision of Professor <a target="_blank" href="http://web.ist.utl.pt/jorgej/">Joaquim Jorge</a>.
 I received both my MSc and BSc degrees in Information Systems and Computer Science from T&eacute;cnico Lisboa / University of Lisbon.
 My main interest areas are Interaction Design, 3D user interfaces and collaboration using multiple surfaces.
 I read comics.</span>

 <div>&nbsp;</div>